aweymo/VRAF_RC/index.md

       independent from the context of struggle and racism.
 The formal dress, ornamental arrangements and social ceremonies provide a unique insight into a resilient Japanese American culture still thriving in the post-internment Puget Sound.
+- template: 1-column-text
+  block: one-column-1
+  content: Reflecting on this project, I am grateful for the opportunity to interact
+    with the very talented and insightful staff of the Northwest Room.
+Being able to learn from and collaborate with this group in person during the pandemic has been an incredibly special archive experience, and I am deeply indebted to the Visual Resources Association Foundation for connecting me with this institution, and hopefully contributing over time to the greater Tacoma community.
+  headline: ''
+  slug: ''

 ---